perfah/Rustland-old/README.md

 # Rustland
-A Wayland compositor with the aim of flexibility and easy configuration.
+A Wayland compositor written in Rust with the aim of flexibility and easy configuration.